ovh/docs/pages/web_cloud/email_and_collaborative_solutions/mx_plan/how_to_configure_outlook_2016/guide.en-us.md

 ## Requirements

 - an MX Plan email address, available as part of our [Web Hosting plans](https://www.ovhcloud.com/en/web-hosting/)
-- Microsoft Outlook 2016 or later installed on your device
+- Microsoft Outlook or later installed on your device
 - login credentials for the email account to be configured

 > [!primary]
 >
-> Are you using Outlook 2016 for Mac?
-Refer to our documentation: [Configuring an email address in Outlook 2016](/pages/web_cloud/email_and_collaborative_solutions/mx_plan/how_to_configure_outlook_2016_mac).
+> Are you using Outlook for Mac?
+Refer to our documentation: [Configuring an email address in Outlook](/pages/web_cloud/email_and_collaborative_solutions/mx_plan/how_to_configure_outlook_2016_mac).
 >

 ## Instructions